haacked/haacked.com/_posts/2026/2026-07-16-remote-commit-signing.md

 When any of them commits, the approval prompt appears right here.
 Touch ID on the cheap MacBook.
 Face ID via Blink on the iPad.
 The commit gets signed with this device's key, which is a different key than the main Mac would use, but `allowed_signers` and GitHub know all my keys, so every commit verifies the same.

 When I close the connection, the next shell prompt on the Mac notices the dead socket and heals the symlink back to local Secretive.
 I sit down at the desk and Touch ID works like nothing happened.
-There's no remote mode to toggle.
-Just a symlink that points at whatever agent is real right now.
+There's no remote mode to toggle, just a symlink that points at whatever agent is currently real.

+## How It Bit Me

+Not long after I drafted this post, signing started failing on me.
+Sometimes the approval prompt showed up on the device in my hands like it should.
+Other times git would sit there waiting on an approval that never came, because the Touch ID prompt was on the Mac's screen in a room I wasn't in.

+The culprit was me.

+At some point I had typed `ssh macbook` inside a tmux pane that was already on the main Mac.
+Every tmux pane looks the same, and I thought I was on the other laptop.
+So the Mac ssh'd into itself, forwarded its own Secretive agent back to itself, and the shell hook in that nested session adopted the looped socket as if it were a genuine forwarded agent.
+From then on, the machine believed it was remote.
+Every signature request went out through the "forwarded" socket and arrived right back at the local Secretive, which wanted a Touch ID press at a desk nobody was sitting at.
+Meanwhile my actual remote session held a perfectly good forwarded agent that nothing was using.

+The fix has two parts, both in the dotfiles now.
+The SSH config disables agent forwarding when the destination is the machine you're already on.
+And `ssh-agent-sync` compares a new forwarded socket's key list against the local Secretive's before adopting it.
+An exact match means it's a loop, and the script treats it as local.

 ## Caveats